loris-verga/TheDualityOfSimilarity/_includes/intro.md

 <div style="background:#eef1f5; padding:12px; border-radius:8px; width: fit-content; font-size:0.9rem;">
 <b>Negative links → larger cosine distances<br>
-Positive links → smaller cosine distances</b> (except for stylometric where the causal link could not be proved)
+Positive links → smaller cosine distances</b>
 </div>
+This causal relationship was found for both Authorship and Psychological Distances.

 This was supported by a t-test and a causal analysis.